 Each competency area comprises three or four competency sub-areas.
 Students must achieve a minimum number of competency sub-areas to achieve the core, depth and breadth requirements.
 Competency sub-areas are developed over time based on the student demonstrating competency statements that make up each sub-area.
 Learn more about the practical experience requirements.

-In order to achieve a level 2 proficiency in the taxation sub-competency areas, the firm must provide students with a minimum of 20% of their time working in each specific competency - this includes tax research, tax compliance and tax planning.
+In order to achieve a level 2 proficiency in the taxation sub-competency areas, the firm must provide students with a minimum of 20% of their time (minimum 500 chargeable hours) of their time working in each specific competency - this includes tax research, tax compliance and tax planning.
 For programs with corporate tax work, 17% (425 hours or 5 months) of tax work must have underlying financial statements that are audited or reviewed, providing comfort that students will have exposure to financial statements of sufficient complexity in order to achieve a level 2 usually mapped under Financial Reporting.
 If 17% is not attainable, then we work with firms to determine what other avenues might be possible such as a rotation to Assurance or Controllership duties.

 Students must be exposed to diverse tax clients within several industries – a minimum of 50% of client chargeable hours should be diverse in order to adequately develop a breadth within financial reporting, coupled with their depth in taxation.
 Employers are expected to provide 1,000 chargeable hours per student, per year.

 In a Tax Pre-approved Program, the following competencies will be achieved:

 - Breadth: In addition to the competency areas developed through depth and core, breadth can also be developed through the following areas: finance; strategy and governance; and audit & assurance.
 The development of breadth depends on the work available to students and how the firm structures their program.

 For students whose designated area of depth is a standards-based competency area, such as Taxation, their experience must include at least six months working with the Canadian Income Tax Act.